 Future Prospects for the Use of BIM in Public Administration

 The future prospects for the use of BIM in public administration are promising.
-With the increasing pressure for efficient resource utilization and Sustainability the implementation of BIM will become increasingly important to avoid planning errors and reduce construction costs.
-Furthermore, the progressive Digitalization in all areas of the public sector will contribute to BIM playing a central role in construction and infrastructure planning.
+With the increasing pressure for efficient resource utilization and Sustainability , the implementation of BIM will become increasingly important to avoid planning errors and reduce construction costs.
+Furthermore, the ongoing Digitalization in all areas of the public sector, contributing to BIM playing a central role in construction and infrastructure planning.